DinoChiesa/apigee-edge-js/README.md

 }
 ```

-The latter example will retrieve administrative credentials for Apigee Edge from your .netrc file.
+The latter example will retrieve administrative credentials for Apigee from your .netrc file.

 Then, to run tests:
 ```sh